Subscribe to Blog via Email

-There’s a lot of inaccurate and out of date information out there.
-Some is just a lack of understanding, some caused by out of date websites, often as a result of patient forum myth spreading.
+There’s a lot of inaccurate and out-of-date information out there.
+Some are just a lack of understanding, and some are caused by out-of-date websites.
+Often the problem is a result of patient forum myth spreading exacerbated by poor moderation in the groups concerned.
 Some can only be described as propaganda.
-Some of it even comes from doctors and NET advocate organisations.
+Some of it even comes from uninformed doctors and bizarrely and disappointingly from NET advocate organisations.

 Not true.
 By any scientific definition, the word ‘tumour’ means ‘an abnormal mass of tissue that results when cells divide more than they should or do not die when they should.
 Tumours may be benign (not cancerous), or malignant (cancerous)’.
 Sure, some NETs will be benign but a tumours which spreads away from the primary site cannot be benign by any scientific definition.
 However, since the World Health Organisation (WHO) 2010 classification for digestive systems, the situation has been based on the concept that all NETs have malignant potential, and therefore abandoned the division into benign and malignant NETs and tumours of uncertain malignant potential.
 This has been reinforced in the 2017 Endocrine update to include clarification for endocrine organ types of NET including Pheochromocytoma and subsequently (and more forcefully) in the 2019 Digestive Systems update.
 Read more here.
 The word ‘Carcinoid’ is inextricably linked with this issue – read here why we need to stop using the term to help fight the benign myth.

 Myth 4: “NET Cancer” is an official term